ubytedev/SoftTagBody-Example/README.md

 # SoftTagBody-Example
-This is an example of a module using GameplayTag-derived fields marked with SoftTagBody.
+Example of a module using the SoftTagBody metadata specifier on GameplayTag-derived fields.